katelynbischoff/katelynbischoff/README.md

 </p>
 <br>
 <p>
-  I love all things data and am currently working as a Product Data Scientist at Prescient AI.
+  I love all things data and am currently working as a Data Scientist at Prescient AI.
 My experience ranges from developing pipelines to product analytics to neural networks.
 I feel most excited when I'm learning something new and I love creating helpful resources to teach others!
 </p>
 <br>
 <p>